sachinmk27/todoist-cli/README.md

 - Create a new task. todoist add "Task content" <project_name>
 - Close a task.
 Same as before
 - Delete a task.
 Same as before.

+## Stage 3

+- Delete all closed tasks
+- Change the due date to tomorrow for all active tasks.
+Procrastination FTW
+- Show all active tasks due today
+- Show overdue tasks
+- Create a subtask for a given task
+- Show all upcoming tasks for the next 7 days